asaade/ensamble.jl/README.md

 ### Why Julia and JuMP?

 **Julia** is a high-performance programming language that excels in scientific computing and optimization tasks.
 It combines the ease of writing high-level code with execution speeds close to lower-level languages like C or Fortran.
-This makes Julia ideal for test assembly processes, which involve heavy computation and avoid the need to mix different programming languages, as is done in R and Python..
+This makes Julia ideal for test assembly processes, which involve heavy computation and avoid the need to mix different programming languages, as is common in R and Python.
+Julia's syntax is closer to mathematical notation, making it very intuitive for expressing mathematical models, optimization problems, and complex algorithms.

 **JuMP** is a rich domain-specific language for mathematical optimization embedded in Julia.
-It allows users to formulate complex optimization models in a flexible, high-level manner while interfacing with various solvers.
+It allows users to formulate complex optimization models in a flexible, high-level manner.
 For Ensamble.jl, JuMP manages the optimization of test item selection under predefined constraints.
+JJuMP integrates seamlessly with high-performance solvers (e.g., Gurobi, CPLEX, HiGHS, GLPK), providing flexibility in choosing solvers for test assembly.
+While Python and R also have access to solvers, Julia’s JuMP is particularly well-optimized for this purpose.

 ### Supported Assembly Methods